mauricechevez/fe-challenge-prompt3/README.md

 # Future Considerations
 * Create more 404 routes to handle intentionally requested "bad" urls.
 * Add real pictures for the slideshow / carousel to replace the placeholder images.
+* Add more styling or text to the cup logo.

 # Resources